 Perhaps many people on the face of the earth are now in some sort of spiritual crisis.
 Consider: environmental or political refugees who have been displaced from their homes.
 Teenagers who have witnessed shootings in their high schools.
 Parents who worry about what kind of world their small children will enter as adults.
 All of them are going through a profoundly challenging period of overwhelm and disorientation.

 These situations often plunge a person into crisis and a deluge of questions: “Why me?
 How could a loving God have this happen?
 Is there a God?
 Where do people go when they die?
 Where will I go when I die?
 Why am I here?”

 It is time now that we have more peer support from trained peer specialists and trained mentalhealth providers for people in spiritual crisis.
 They aren’t broken.
 They may not fare well with medications.
 Of course, people in crisis have physical needs: food, potable water, adequate clothing, a place to rest, i.e. safe shelter.
 They also need a kind of psychological and spiritual support that is not medical and not about a broken brain but a space to discuss their deep questions and share with others in a supportive environment.
 Ongoing support for spiritual understanding in a group format can be an effective anchor in the storm.
 Without this anchor, we can more easily become adrift in waves of depression and anxiety.

 With spiritual crises we are not looking at or responding to mental illness.
 Instead, we are seeing a need for compassion, for speaking about what gives each of us meaning and purpose, for sharing how to step up to a better life with supportive connections as our safety net.
 The psyche and soul reach out, often desperately, for understanding, companionship and compassion.

-Copyright of Illustration: Julia Henze
+Illustration of anchor: Julia Henze